A 4-year-old boy and a 35-year-old woman were found safely after issuing an amber alert – Up News Info Los Angeles

 Christina is described as a 35-year-old Hispanic woman with brown hair and brown eyes.
 She is 5 feet 6 inches tall and weighs about 140 pounds.

-They are said to be in a silver Toyota 4-Runner SUV with California license plate number 7VGY615.
+It was said that they were in a silver Toyota 4-Runner SUV with California license plate number 7VGY615.

-Anyone who has seen or has information about their whereabouts should contact the Los Angeles Police Department, Division of Robbery and Homicide, at (213) 486-6840.
+Police said two children saw the amber alert and told their parents that they saw the SUV in the neighborhood.
+Police were then called to the place where they found the vehicle parked on Barlow Street.

+It is not clear if the woman and the child were inside the SUV at that time.
+Police did not say if they are looking for a kidnapper.